What is the difference between a PVG Scheme application and a DBS Check?

 Who can apply to join the PVG Scheme?

 An individual can apply to join the PVG scheme directly to Disclosure Scotland, and receive a Scheme Membership Statement.
-However an employer should ensure they obtain a Scheme Record for the applicant or a Scheme Update, to ‘register an interest’ in the applicant and received continuous updating information, about consideration for barring.
+However an employer/recruiting body should ensure they obtain a Scheme Record for the applicant or a Scheme Update, to ‘register an interest’ in the applicant and received continuous updating information, about consideration for barring.
 To apply for a Scheme Record, Scheme Update or DBS check an application must be made through a Registered Body (such as DDC Ltd.)

 Different types of application form